shivambajpai099/Automatic-Text-Summarization/README.md

 # Automatic-Text-Summarization
-Python code to automatically extract summary of a given text based on certain statistical sentence features.
+Python code to automatically extract summary of a given text based on sentences statistical features.